LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBases.md

     * **Associated Domain for Entity**: This field is only displayed if the knowledge base uses [Knowledge Base intents](knowledge-base-overview.html#knowlege-base-intents-versus-domain-intents).
 If desired, you can change the domain where the entities used in the knowledge base are defined.
     * **Associated Domain**: Read-only.
 This field is only displayed if the knowledge base uses [Domain intents](knowledge-base-overview.html#knowlege-base-intents-versus-domain-intents).
 The domain can't be changed after the knowledge base is created.
     * **Account**: If you logged into Conversation Builder directly (i.e., not via single sign-on from LiveEngage) and you have access to multiple organizations within your LiveEngage account, you can use this setting to change the organization under which this knowledge base exists.
 If you logged into Conversation Builder via single sign-on from LiveEngage, the organization you were using in LiveEngage is active and can't be changed, and nothing appears in this list.
     * **Public**: If you don't want other users in your LiveEngage account to be able to view and edit the knowledge base, click the slider to Off.
-The default value is On.
+To facilitate the contributions of multiple persons to articles, the default value is On.
 4. Click **Update**.

 ### Convert Knowledge Base intents to Domain intents

 When you convert Knowledge Base intents to Domain intents, the system takes each article title in the knowledge base and creates an intent in Intent Builder in the domain that you specify.
 Additionally, all the intent qualifiers in the articles are converted to training phrases in Intent Builder for their respective intents.

+From a workflow perspective, the process of testing the knowledge base and adding/changing training phrases moves from the Knowledge Base application to the Intent Builder application.

 {: .important}
 Before taking this action, be certain about doing so.
-Once you convert the intents, you can no longer use Knowledge Base intents in the knowledge base.
+Once you convert the intents, you no longer see and can no longer use Knowledge Base intents in the knowledge base.
 Also, this action irreversibly modifies the domain that you select.

 **To convert from Knowledge Base intents to Domain intents**
 1. Open the knowledge base, and click <img style="width:25px" src="img/ConvoBuilder/icon_kb_settings.png"> (Knowledge Base Menu icon) in the lower-right corner.